Are 1930s names prime for revival?

 Spend much time on baby name sites, and you’ll hear about the 100-year rule.
-It isn’t a rule at all, but a general guideline: a century is about as long as it takes for a name to sound fresh and new again.
+Generally speaking, it takes about a century for a name to sound fresh and new again.

-It’s why we so often like our grandparents’ and great-grandparents’ names, but find our parents’ names a little dated, and our own names rather dull.
-Dads named Jason are welcoming daughters called Clara – a name that would have been appropriate for their 1930s born grandmas, too.
+It’s why we so often like our grandparents’ and great-grandparents’ names, but find our parents’ names a little dated, and our own names downright ordinary.
+Andrew and Stephanie name their babies Lucy and Clara – choices that might have been appropriate for their grandmas or great-grandmothers, too.

 - Not every name comes back – some do fade into oblivion.

 - We’re still more than a decade away from 2030, the first year that we might expect to hear the 1930s names in full flourish.

 - Not every name returns on schedule – some arrive earlier, others languish long past the time you’d expect them to be making it big.

 - And, of course, rarely does a name chart only for a few years – most rise and fall over the course of several decades.
 That means a Top 100 choice in 1935 could be a Top Twenty choice in the 1960s – and thus, need more time out-of-use before it feels ready for revival.

 This list looks at some of the Top 100 names from 1935 – smack in the middle of the decade.
 We’re focusing on the names that have made their comeback – or those that have nearly really went away.

 Look for the next installment of the series coming soon – 1930s girl names that might just be ready for revival.

 These are the 1930s names that are back in the US Top 100, and even more popular today than in 1935.